OwnID/ownid-ios-sdk/Docs/sdk-custom-integration.md

 }
 ```

-## Flow variants
+## OwnID variants

-OwnID SDK offers two flow variants:
+OwnID SDK offers two variants:
-   + **Native Flow** - utilizes native OwnID UI widgets and native UI.
+   + **Boost** - designed to enhance your existing login and registration forms by adding OwnID widget as an add-on.
-   + **Elite Flow** - provides a powerful and flexible framework for integrating and customizing authentication processes within your applications.
+   + **Elite** - provides predefined authentication screens that can be easily customized with your brand’s look and feel.

-You can choose to integrate either or both flows.
+You can choose to integrate either or both.

 <details open>
-<summary><b>Native Flow</b></summary>
+<summary><b>Boost</b></summary>

 ## Implement the Registration Screen
 Within a Model-View-ViewModel (MVVM) architecture pattern, adding the Skip Password option to your registration screen is as easy as adding an OwnID view model and subscription to your app's ViewModel layer, then adding the OwnID view to your main View.
 That's it!
-When the user selects Skip Password, your app waits for events while the user interacts with the OwnID flow views, then calls a function to register the user once they have completed the Skip Password process.
+When the user selects Skip Password, your app waits for events while the user interacts with the OwnID views, then calls a function to register the user once they have completed the Skip Password process.

 ### Add the OwnID View
 Inserting the OwnID view into your View layer results in the OwnID button appearing in your app.
 The code that creates this view accepts the OwnID view model as its argument.